 If your business has been served a Statutory Demand, it is vital that you act quickly.
-Our specialist debt recovery team here at Three Graces Legal are on hand to provide expert advice when you need it most.
+Our commercial debt recovery lawyers here at Three Graces Legal are on hand to provide expert advice when you need it most.

 If you are based in England or Wales, you have to act within 21 days, otherwise this could lead to the winding-up of your company.
-Our team will lay out your options for you clearly and concisely.
+Our debt recovery team will lay out your options for you clearly and concisely during the debt recovery process.
 We understand that you may be facing financial difficulty and as a result, we offer a flexible and affordable fee structure that can be tailored to your circumstances.
-There is no time to delay, contact Three Graces Legal today by calling 0151 659 1070 or complete our online enquiry form and we will get back to you right away.
+There is no time to delay, contact Three Graces Legal today by calling 0151 659 1070 or complete our online enquiry form and one of our debt recovery solicitors will get back to you right away.

 If you are served a Statutory Demand and the debt is genuinely owed, you should take steps to pay the debt or make arrangements with the Creditor to settle it.

 There are situations where a Statutory Demand is served when it should not have been, such as where there is a genuine dispute or where there is a counter-claim equal to or exceeding the creditor's claim.
 Even if this is the case, the Statutory Demand still needs to be addressed, otherwise Insolvency Proceedings may be commenced.

 Depending on how much time you have, you may seek to contact the Creditor to set out exactly why the debt is not owed.
 You need to seek an undertaking from the Creditor (or their agent) that they will not commence Insolvency Proceedings.
 You need to act quickly, however, because this will reduce the time you have to deal with the Statutory Demand, and if the Creditor declines your request, you may struggle to prevent Insolvency Proceedings against your business.